 jahed.dev

 I've recently started following the retro handheld gaming scene.
-It's a seemingly growing market of people, usually nostalgia-driven enthusiasts, who want to play discontinued games on a portable device using emulation.
+It's a seemingly growing market of people, usually nostalgia-driven enthusiasts, who want to play their game backups on a portable device using emulation.
 There was a peak in interest recently after the release of the Analogue Pocket, a high-end offering in what is typically a low-end market.

 Discovering this market was a coincidence.
-I researched into cheap handheld gaming devices for a children's gift and ended up down this rabbit hole thanks to YouTube.
+I researched into cheap handheld gaming devices and ended up down this rabbit hole thanks to YouTube.
 In the end, I went for a Powkiddy V90.
-It's a US$40 clamshell device able to run games up to around SNES/GBA.
-It runs Sega MegaDrive/Genesis games perfectly, with a pixel-perfect resolution to match which is ideal for a Sonic fan.
+It's a US$40 clamshell device able to run game backups up to around SNES/GBA.
+It runs Sega MegaDrive/Genesis backups perfectly, with a pixel-perfect resolution to match which is ideal for a Sonic the Hedgehog fan.
 It even has its own custom firmware, an active community, and official builds of RetroArch.
 The hardware experience is also spot on.
 The clamshell form factor makes it pocket-able and protects the screen.
 For its price, it's a beast.

 Portable but inconvenient

-The worst part of using this device is the lack of proper standby and the need to go through a multi-stage power off process:
+While there are a number of user experience issues with this device, the worst by far is the lack of proper standby and the need to go through a multi-stage power off process:

 1. Exit whatever application is open.